Angela Sommer-Bodenburg: Life and career

 Sommer-Bodenburg was born in Reinbek, Germany.
 She studied education, philosophy, and sociology at the University of Hamburg.
-She was assistant master at intermediate and secondary school in Hamburg, Germany from 1972 to 1984 and wrote the first chapter of The Little Vampire as an experiment to see what types of literature could hold the interest of her students.
+She was assistant master at intermediate and secondary school in Hamburg, West Germany from 1972 to 1984 and wrote the first chapter of The Little Vampire as an experiment to see what types of literature could hold the interest of her students.
 In 1984, she retired from teaching and dedicated herself to painting and writing.
 She has written more than forty books both for children and adults, from poetry to novels.
 She calls the success of the Little Vampire series a "mixed blessing" to her career as an author, stating on her website: "I was pigeon-holed as the author of children's books and, within this pigeon-hole, I was further classified as the author of vampire books."

 She moved to Rancho Santa Fe, California, in 1992 after visiting the production company, Propaganda Films, in Hollywood that wished to make the film version of The Little Vampire.
 In 2004, she moved to Silver City, New Mexico.